 Wedel rode along—on the back of a motorcycle—with one of the midwife/police officers, Colonel Athibadi.
 And the call came in, via the radio station, for the woman whose water broke.
 In this case, Athibadi decided not to help her deliver in traffic, but rather to clear the cars and buses out to get the mother-to-be to the hospital.
 That itself is no easy task in Bangkok—two police motorcycles lead the way, sirens blaring to part the flood of vehicles.
 “I am used to riding on motorbikes in Bangkok, but weaving in and out of traffic on the back of the police motorbike was probably the fastest I’ve ever gone on two wheels,” says Wedel, adding, “It was exciting but also terrifying.”
 And … they made it, just in time for the arrival of the couple’s first child.
 But Bangkok’s motorcycle midwives are ready for a roadside birth, if it comes to that.

-To learn more about how Bangkok has adapted to its unique challenges, listen to Pindrop, a podcast produced by TED and hosted by Saleem Reshamwala that travels around the world in search of surprising and imaginative ideas.
+To learn more about how Bangkok has adapted to its unique challenges, listen to Far Flung with Saleem Reshamwala (formally called Pindrop), a podcast produced by TED that travels around the world in search of surprising and imaginative ideas.
 You can find it on Apple Podcasts, Spotify, or wherever you listen to podcasts.

 * Correction: This article was updated because Bangkok does have a 911-like emergency hotline, but many people choose to call the radio station instead.